awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 If your IAM users will create or manage a Spot Fleet, you need to grant them the required permissions\.

 If you use the Amazon EC2 console to create a Spot Fleet, it creates a service\-linked role named `AWSServiceRoleForEC2SpotFleet` and a role named `aws-ec2-spot-fleet-tagging-role` that grant the Spot Fleet the permissions to request, launch, terminate, and tag resources on your behalf\.
 If you use the AWS CLI or an API, you must ensure that these roles exist\.

-Use the following instructions to create the roles\.
+Use the following instructions to grant the required permissions and create the roles\.

 **Topics**
 + [Granting permission to IAM users for Spot Fleet](#spot-fleet-iam-users)